-Huntington disease (HD) is an autosomal dominant neurodegenerative disorder characterized by progressive motor and cognitive dysfunction and, frequently, psychiatric disorders.
+Huntington disease (HD) is a neurodegenerative trinucleotide repeat disorder characterized by progressive motor and cognitive dysfunction, as well as psychiatric disorders.

 - Cognitive impairment due to Huntington disease is classified under the neurocognitive disorders (NCDs) section of the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).

 There's more to see -- the rest of this topic is available only to subscribers.